Aviation Regulator

-The Commission for Aviation Regulation was established in 2001 as a regulator of certain aspect of the aviation industry.
+The Commission for Aviation Regulation was established in 2001 as a regulator of certain aspects of the aviation industry.

 The State airports are owned directly or indirectly by the government.
-A part of the reason to establish a regulator was to avoid a conflict of interest for the government’s role with shareholders of the airports and regulator of airport charges.
+Part of the reason for establishing a regulator was to avoid a conflict of interest for the government’s role with shareholders of the airports and regulator of airport charges.

 Aer Rianta became the Dublin Airport Authority of the State Airport Act 2004.
-This Authority will separate the Cork and Shannon Airport assets s into separate entities to be held by the State or otherwise.
+The Authority is to separate the Cork and Shannon Airport assets s into separate entities to be held by the State or otherwise.

 The Commission makes regulations to impose a levy to meet its operating costs and expenses.
 Statutory instruments are made to give effect to the levy annually to specify the levels payable by the various regulated entities within the industry.